 NOTE TO READERS:

 There are numerous good career websites focused on specific audiences based on their gender, ethnicity, or faith, offering advice, resources, and even jobs targeted to these people.
 This list is a very minimal representation of the available resources for consideration.

 This free career and job site for African-American college students offers African-American and other students of color information on careers, job opportunities, graduate and professional schools, internships, study abroad programs, and much more.
 This site and the magazine are published by IMDiversity, Inc., who also operates the Diversity Employers website, below.
 The Black Collegian print magazine has been integrated into DiversIty Employers magazine, from the same organization.

 Founded in 1987, the Feminist Majority Foundation (FMF) is dedicated to women’s equality, reproductive health, and nonviolence.
-The jobs and internships posted here include opportunities with academic institutions, nonprofit organizations, and other associations that also support the FMF mission.
+The jobs posted here include opportunities with academic institutions, nonprofit organizations, and other associations that also support the FMF mission.
 In addition, there are some opportunities in nontraditional career fields such as law enforcement and construction.
 This free site is open to all visitors.